MicrosoftDocs/sdk-api/sdk-api-src/content/oleidl/nn-oleidl-ioleclientsite.md

 req.lib:
 req.dll:
 req.irql:
+targetos: Windows
+req.typenames:
+req.redist:
+ms.custom: 19H1
+f1_keywords:
+ - IOleClientSite
+ - oleidl/IOleClientSite
+dev_langs:
+ - c++
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - COM
 api_location:
  - OleIdl.h
 api_name:
  - IOleClientSite
-targetos: Windows
-req.typenames:
-req.redist:
-ms.custom: 19H1
 ---

 # IOleClientSite interface

 ## -description

 Provides the primary means by which an embedded object obtains information about the location and extent of its display site, its moniker, its user interface, and other resources provided by its container.
 An object server calls <b>IOleClientSite</b> to request services from the container.
 A container must provide one instance of <b>IOleClientSite</b> for every compound-document object it contains.
 <div class="alert"><b>Note</b>  This interface is not supported for use across machine boundaries.</div><div> </div>